Sexual and reproductive health: Sexually transmitted infection

 There is a profound reduction in STI rates once those who are sexually active are educated about transmissions, condom promotion, interventions targeted at key and vulnerable populations through comprehensive sex education courses or programs.
+Recent evidence shows that acknowledging the role pleasure takes in people's sexual lives and integrating this in sexual health services and education has a significant impact on increasing condom use and improved sexual health outcomes.
 South Africa's policy addresses the needs of women at risk for HIV and who are HIV positive as well as their partners and children.
 The policy also promotes screening activities related to sexual health such as HIV counseling and testing as well as testing for other STIs, tuberculosis, cervical cancer, and breast cancer.

 The CDC stated that the rate of sexually transmitted infections is higher among minorities compared to white people.
 These minorities are currently being affected by different factors including health literacy, socioeconomic status, access to health services, and fear of discrimination by health providers.
 The rates of infection are five to eight times higher in the Black community compared to non-Hispanic White people.

 Young African American women are at a higher risk for STIs, including HIV.
 A recent study published outside of Atlanta, Georgia collected data (demographic, psychological, and behavioral measures) with a vaginal swab to confirm the presence of STIs.
 They found a profound difference that those women who had graduated from college were far less likely to have STIs, potentially be benefiting from a reduction in vulnerability to acquiring STIs/HIV as they gain in education status and potentially move up in demographic areas and/or status.